ipspace/blog/content/posts/2022/01/ospf-unnumbered.md

 > However, there is one exception to the above rule: on point-to-point networks and on virtual links, the Network Mask in the received Hello Packet should be ignored.

 To recap: while the OSPF adjacency works perfectly fine on unnumbered point-to-point links, it would be an exercise in futility to try to make it work on point-to-multipoint unnumbered interfaces.
 Cisco IOS XE neatly solves the conundrum by not sending Hello packets out of unnumbered interfaces that are not configured as point-to-point OSPF networks.

+**Exchanging information**: trivial.
+OSPF routers use AllSPFRouters (224.0.0.5) as the destination IP address on point-to-point links, and multicast packets get delivered to whoever is listening to that multicast IP address.

+That also explains why OSPF runs flawlessly over unnumbered P2P links but fails to work on unnumbered multi-access links[^MAIS]

+[^MAIS]: Another niche advantage of IS-IS: it works over unnumbered multi-access links because it [does not use IP to transport routing protocol messages](/2009/06/is-is-is-not-running-over-clnp.html).

 **Encoding local topology**: trivial.
 Add a *router link* to type-1 LSA without a corresponding *stub* link you'd get on a numbered link.
 Here's a type-1 LSA from a router with an unnumbered interface: